Our People

 BSpHearingSc MSLP MSPA CPSP

-Jasmine specialises in assessing and treating preschool and school-age children with speech, higher-level language, and literacy difficulties.
-She has experience working within schools to provide assessment and therapy for both primary school and high school students with a range of language, speech, stuttering, social skills, and literacy difficulties.
-She has experience administering the Lidcombe Program for stuttering.
-Jasmine also has significant experience and success conducting sessions remotely via the internet (Teletherapy).
-Her background includes working with clients with autism spectrum disorder, developmental language disorder, and clients with hearing impairments.
-She has completed workshops in Key Word Sign, Sounds-Write literacy program, and has attended Speech Pathology Australia National Conferences to stay up to date with the latest research.
-Jasmine is passionate about her continued professional development to ensure she is providing evidence-based practice in a functional and fun environment to support clients and their families.
+• Clinical passions: I am passionate about supporting preschool and school-age children with speech, higher-level language, and literacy difficulties.
+I have experience working within schools to provide assessment and therapy for both primary school and high school students with a range of language, speech, stuttering, social skills, and literacy difficulties.
+I also have significant experience and success conducting sessions remotely via the Internet (Teletherapy).
+My background includes working with clients with autism spectrum disorder, developmental language disorder, and clients with hearing impairments.

 Wendy Gracie